in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-web-application.md

 ```

 ### Spring Boot Starter Web Dependencies
-Following screenshot shows the different dependencies that are added in to our application
+Following screenshot shows the different dependencies that are added in to our application because of Spring Boot Starter Web.

 ![Image](/images/SpringBootStarterWeb-Dependencies.png "Spring Boot Starter Web - Dependencies")